 From 1939 Alfvén studied the formation of northern lights and magnetic storms, as well as the influence of magnetic fields in the formation of the solar system.
 He played a central role in the research of plasma physics, charged particle beams, interplanetary physics, magnetospheric physics as well as the field of magnetohydrodynamics which he decisively influenced.

 Alfvén argued that if plasma pervaded the universe, it could then carry electric currents capable of generating a galactic magnetic field in 1937.
-For many years however, his research work was disputed by he senior scientist in space physics, the British mathematician and geophysicist Sydney Chapman.
+For many years however, his research work was disputed by the senior scientist in space physics, the British mathematician and geophysicist Sydney Chapman.
 It is believed that Alfvén’s trouble with Sydney Chapman resulted from issues with the peer review system.
 When Alfvén submitted a paper on the theory of magnetic storms and auroras to the American journal Terrestrial Magnetism and Atmospheric Electricity only to have his paper rejected on the ground that it did not agree with the theoretical calculations of conventional physics of the time.
 Hannes Alfvén was then regarded a person with unorthodox opinions in the field by many physicists.
 In 1967, his theoretical work on field-aligned electric currents in the aurora was confirmed in 1967, today these currents are known as Birkeland currents.
-In 1970, Hannes Alfvén won the Nobel Prize in Physics for his work on magnetohydrodynamics.
+Alfvén received the Nobel Prize in Physics in 1970 “for his fundamental achievements and discoveries in magnetohydrodynamics with fruitful applications in various parts of plasma physics”.

 Alfvén was a member of the Royal Swedish Academy of Sciences (Stockholm) and one of the few scientists of his time who were also members of the American and Soviet Academy of Sciences.
 He also became known as an opponent of the Big Bang theory: Alfvén already defended the later confirmed theory in 1963 that the universe contained a wide-ranging, fibrous structure (filaments), which clearly spoke for him against a Big Bang.
 He thought the idea of a plasma universe was the most plausible, but it could not prevail.

 In 1991, Alfvén retired as professor of electrical engineering at the University of California, San Diego and professor of plasma physics at the Royal Institute of Technology in Stockholm.
 Alfvén spent his later adult life alternating between California and Sweden.
-He died at the age of 86.
+He died on April 2, 1995, at the age of 86.

 References and Further Reading: